The Best Cheap And Budget Gaming Mouse of 2026

 2. Best Multi-Genre Budget Gaming Mouse

 Although this mouse is a great option for many game genres, it isn't ideal if you only play FPS or fast-paced games, as it's pretty heavy, so you can't flick it around as quickly.
 For this use case, check out our pick for the best budget gaming mouse for enthusiasts, the MCHOSE L7 Pro.
-Or, if you're interested in a similar mouse that connects wirelessly with a USB receiver or via Bluetooth, we recommend checking out the Razer Basilisk V3 X Hyperspeed.
+Or, if you're interested in a similar mouse that connects wirelessly with a USB receiver or via Bluetooth around this price point, we recommend checking out the Razer Basilisk V3 X Hyperspeed.
 It also offers similar gaming performance, but it's typically a bit more expensive.
 Also, it only has seven programmable buttons, and its scroll wheel doesn't have tilt inputs or a free-scrolling mode.

 3. Best Budget Gaming Mouse For Enthusiasts